Quantifying the particle aspect of quantum systems: Introduction

-Below we begin by providing a toy model for detection of particle nature, inspired by the photoelectric effect.
-This provides the basis for conceptualizing the particle aspect of a quantum system, and the corresponding resource theory.
+Below we begin by providing a general model for detection of particle nature, providing the basis for conceptualizing the particle aspect of a quantum system, and the corresponding resource theory.
+Although it is a toy model, it is independent of the details of the differences between the actual physical systems in which the phenomenon is observed, thus leading to wide applicability of the concepts provided.
 We subsequently identify the ``free states'' of the resource theory, and follow this by considering the possible ``free operations''.
 Next, we consider the particular cases of two- and three-level systems respectively.
-We then discuss about measures of particleness.
-Moreover, we comment on the complementarity between coherence and particleness for arbitrary quantum states, providing numerical evidence using Haar-uniformly generated arbitrary three-dimensional pure and mixed quantum states.
+These discussions are given in the succeeding section (Sec.~\ref{prajapati}).
+We then discuss about measures of particleness and about witnessing particleness (in Sec.~\ref{barkuchi}).
+Moreover, we provide evidence for a complementarity relation between coherence and particleness for arbitrary quantum states, supported by numerical experiment using Haar-uniformly generated arbitrary three-dimensional pure and mixed quantum states.
+The complementarity is discussed in Sec.~\ref{bishalakshmitala}.
+We conclude with a discussion in Sec.~\ref{mallickpur}